2207 Antenor: Unconfirmed satellite

-Diameter and albedo
+Diameter, shape and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Antenor measures between 85.11 and 97.66 kilometers in diameter and its surface has an albedo between 0.051 and 0.0678.
 The Collaborative Asteroid Lightcurve Link an albedo of 0.0678 and a diameter of 85.11 kilometers based on an absolute magnitude of 8.89.

+The trojan occulted a star, allowing its absolute dimensions to be directly measured.
+This results in a diameter of 108.6 km across its longest dimension, and 95.82 km across its shortest dimension.
+The same occultations also uncover a gap of 11 km, which may be a topographical feature of Antenor or may indicate this is a binary object such as a contact binary.